-My name is Dr. Kevin Greenspan and I have been treating Sciatica and Neuropathy patients for over 25 years here in Black Mountain.
-I am a Pain Management Specialist who has discovered an extremely effective way to treat chronic pain and suffering from neuropathy using advanced non-surgical and drug-free treatments.
+Dr. Kevin Greenspan has been treating sciatica and neuropathy patients for over 25 years here in Black Mountain.
+A Pain Management Specialist, Dr. Greenspan has discovered an extremely effective way to treat chronic pain and suffering from neuropathy using advanced non-surgical and drug-free treatments.

 What is Peripheral Neuropathy?

 Peripheral neuropathy is a condition where nerves are damaged causing weakness, burning pain, numbness, tingling, and debilitating balance problems.
 The damage to the nerves can be caused by many different problems in the body.
 Poor blood flow to the nerves, toxic levels of sugar in the blood (diabetes), chronic infections, pesticide exposure and genetic variants are a few of the causes of this debilitating condition.
 The cause is different for every patient and it must be discovered to help the nerves heal!

 Another common cause of nerve damage is auto-immunity.
 Auto-immune diseases are diseases where the immune system mistakenly starts to attack the body.
 That’s right!
 Many times the immune system is actually killing the nerves of peripheral neuropathy sufferers.
 This is why thorough testing is vitally important to helping peripheral neuropathy.